adbre/psget/README.md

 ##### -unzip *path*
 Explictly sets the path to unzip.exe
 This is only required if you don't have 7zip installed, or have set -7Zip and doesn't have Git for windows installed in %PROGRAMFILES%\Git or %PROGRAMFILES(x86)%\Git

+##### -SaveCredentials
+When set, PsGet.ps1 will only ask for your credentials, and save it encyrypted to %APPDATA%\PsGet\psget.credential and return.
+If PsGet.ps1 is thereafter invoked as normal, without the -Username or -Password parameters set, PsGet.ps1 will load the credentials from this file.

+##### -Force
+When set, PsGet.ps1 will always download a new copy, overwriting existing files in the cache.